Open-Source Python Packages

 Natural Language Data

-To create a custom CHILDES corpus, use the Python package
+To create a custom text corpus of American-English child-directed language, use the Python package

 The package allows you to define custom tokenization rules, among other features.
 The output is a text file containing line-separated transcripts, and will be ordered by the age of the child spoken to.